 This simply means that you swap a couple of hour’s work each day (usually changing bed sheets and cleaning) for free accommodation.

-11. Check out the notice boards for cool opportunities
+11. Check out the Hostel Notice Boards

 Every hostel I’ve ever been in has at least one notice board on the wall with all manner of cool stuff pinned to it.